kbroman/blog/content/post/2019-02-18_omg_binder.md

   [MRAN](https://mran.microsoft.com/) snapshot of
   [CRAN](https://cran.r-project.org) from a particular date
 - tell binder what packages to install
-- use the right URL, to have Binder open your project in RStudio in a browser (namely with "`?urlpath=rstudio`" at the end)
+- use the right URL, to have binder open your project in RStudio in a browser (namely with "`?urlpath=rstudio`" at the end)